 The effects of increased weight of the aircraft on stall speed or takeoff run might be more than some pilots bargain for.
 More so when the runway is not perfectly flat or level or the grass is long and wet.

 During landing the same effects also apply.
 A heavier aircraft has a higher approach speed (1.3 VS, and stall speed is higher) and therefore needs more runway length to stop.
-Rule of thumb: 10% more weight means 10% more runway needed when landing.

 Flying within one wingspan of the ground has the effect of reducing the induced drag from the wing.
 The result is that the wing is more efficient (wingtip vortices are reduced) and generates less drag.
 During takeoff the aircraft 'wants' to fly sooner and during landing it refuses to land (floating) and you will need more runway before touchdown, and every knot above the recommended 1.3 VS will increase this effect even more.

 On landing, ground effect can result in floating.
 Even more so when higher (or too high) final approach speeds are used.
 And as far I can see it, most private pilots just come in several knots too fast.
 The result can be an overrun of the runway resulting in a go-around.
 Use at minimum 1.3 VS with the applied gust factor (should there be any) as a final approach speed.